 |

 Free blacks opened schools for children and adults.
 In Baltimore, a man named William Watkins ran one well known school.
 A lot of the black churches operated day schools.
 Because Sunday was the only day that most people did not have to work, the churches also offered Sabbath schools where both adults and children could learn to read, write, and do math on Sunday afternoons.
-Free blacks and also some slaves attended these schools.
+Free blacks and also some enslaved people attended these schools.

 When did slavery end in Maryland?